-- Lists all dependencies used by a package.
+- Lists all dependencies used by the current package.

-- Retrieves the lowest versions of all the packages that are listed as dependencies used by the application.
+- Retrieves the lowest versions of all the packages that are listed as dependencies used by the current package.
 Used for testing the lower range of your package’s dependencies.

 - Retrieves the packages that are listed as the dependencies for